movermeyer/wunderpy/docs/source/wunderlist_api/index.rst

 This section is for documentation of the otherwise private and undocumented Wunderlist 2 API.

-The API is RESTful, and can be found at https://api.wunderlist.com.
+The API is RESTful and returns data serialized with JSON.
+It can be found at https://api.wunderlist.com.

 Contents
 ========